Ready to make the jump to bike racing?

 - You can buy an annual racing license ($70 for adults; $35 for junior or collegiate) which covers you in all USA Cycling races and expires on December 31 of the year you purchased it.

-- OR beginner category riders can go one race at a time with one-day licenses, which cost $15 ($10 for mountain bike) each.
+- OR beginner category riders can go one race at a time with one-day licenses, which cost $10 each.
 These can be purchased through the USA Cycling online registration system or on-site at the race you choose to enter.

 If you’re planning to race outside of the United States, you’ll need an international license and a Foreign Permission Letter.